 Some companies, including Mile Auto and Progressive, offer rates significantly lower than the average cost.
 Compare average quotes for the Lexus ES from top insurers below.

-Insurance CompanyAverage Monthly QuoteMile Auto $68 Root $93 Progressive $97 Commonwealth Casualty $106 Dairyland $106 Sun Coast $109 National General $118 Direct Auto $120 Mercury $121 CSAA $123 Disclaimer: Table data sourced from real-time quotes from Insurify's 50-plus partner insurance providers.
-Actual quotes may vary based on the policy buyer's unique driver profile.
+Insurance CompanyAverage Monthly QuoteMile Auto $68 Root $93 Progressive $97 Commonwealth Casualty $106 Dairyland $106 Sun Coast $109 National General $118 Direct Auto $120 Mercury $121 CSAA $123 Disclaimer: Table data is based on real-time quotes from Insurify’s network of 500+ insurance partners.
+Actual rates may vary depending on the policyholder’s individual profile and coverage needs.

 With a starting MSRP of $40,435, the Lexus IS is one of the brand’s cheapest models but one of the most expensive to insure.
 Lexus IS drivers pay an average of $143 per month.
 It’s important to compare auto insurance products and quotes for your Lexus IS to find the best deal.